jakobwiens7/tzm-copyright-block/readme.txt

 == Description ==

 The **TZM Copyright Block** is designed to streamline the display of copyright notices on websites.
-This plugin displays a copyright symbol with an automatically updated year, making it ideal for users who want a set-it-and-forget-it solution to keeping copyright information accurate and current.
+This block displays a copyright symbol with an automatically updated year, making it ideal for users who want a set-it-and-forget-it solution to keeping copyright information accurate and current.

-You can customize the copyright display to fit your needs by adding prefixes and suffixes, setting year ranges, and choosing between full-year or two-digit formats.
-Seamlessly integrated with the WordPress Block Editor (Gutenberg), this plugin ensures that setting up your copyright information is quick, easy, and requires no coding knowledge.
+You can customize the copyright display to fit your needs by:

+* Adding **prefixes and suffixes** to personalize your copyright text
+* Setting a *year range* to show start and end years (e.g., 2020–2024)
+* Choosing between **full-year or two-digit formats** for a streamlined look
+* Using the Block Editor’s built-in styling options to seamlessly match your site’s design

-It dynamically displays the year, so there’s no need to manually update the date on each website every year — a convenient solution for both individual sites and large-scale networks.
+This plugin ensures that setting up your copyright information is quick, easy, and requires no coding knowledge.
+It dynamically displays the year, so there’s no need to manually update the date on each website every year — a convenient solution for both small individual sites and large-scale corporate websites.

 == Installation ==